-The best option will depend on your circumstances, as each has nuances that can affect your total costs, the speed at which you receive access to funds, as well as your eligibility.
-The option you select may also have tax implications, so you may want to consider speaking with an accountant to make sure you won’t have an unexpected bill when you file your taxes.
+Depending on your circumstances, the best 401(k) business financing option can vary.
+Each has nuances that can affect your total costs, the speed at which you receive access to funds, and your eligibility.
+The option you select may also have tax implications, so you may want to consider speaking with an accountant to ensure you won’t have an unexpected bill when you file your taxes.

 Key Takeaways: